Mezue3000/DataScience_World/MySQL Database_Design/README.md

-                                         ** SQL Database Design **
+                                        SQL Database Design
 **Overview**
 This database design was created by [Mezue Obiora].
 Contributions and feedbacks are welcome!

-This repository contains the SQL database design for
+The repository contains the SQL database design for

 **Blogpost**:I designed this database to store, manage blog posts, comments and users.